CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSshBatchExecutor.md

 ```

 ### -Constraints
-Enter the constraints on when this task should match against the task definition.
+Constraints for matching this task against the task definition.

 Note :- Use Initialize-IntersightWorkflowTaskConstraints to create the object of complex type WorkflowTaskConstraints